 It’s never too late to try and turn your life around, and the weathered protagonist of Crazy Heart finally accepts this.
 This Oscar-winning film is about a talented, aging country singer (played by Jeff Bridges) whose life has been characterised by hard drinking and hard living.
 A new romance with a young journalist spurs a hard look at his past mistakes that begins a halting and uncertain path towards recovery.
 Crazy Heart also won the 2010 Prism Award, given yearly by the Entertainment Industries Council and the Substance Abuse and Mental Health Services Administration, for its accurate portrayal of addiction.

 Recovery doesn’t have to be just something you see play out on screen.
 If you are ready to reclaim your life, The Dawn can help.
 The Dawn Wellness Centre and Rehab Thailand offers highly personalised treatment for addiction and mental health issues.
 We will work with you to uncover the root causes of your addiction, identify your triggers, practise healthy coping tools, and put your feet steadily on the road to lifetime recovery.

 Addiction Treatment in Thailand or Online

 If you are currently unable to travel, The Dawn’s therapists have years of experience providing online counseling to clients post-treatment or in individual sessions.
-We are currently offering a special Virtual Treatment Programme with the option of transitioning to in-person residential treatment when clients are ready, seamlessly continuing your treatment with a trusted therapist in a safe, peaceful environment.
 Call us today to learn more about how we can support your lasting recovery.